Making More Waves is back for its 4th year with a great programme to enjoy, running from Tuesday 12 - Sunday 16 November!

 Accessible and entertaining,Troubled fuses movement, music and storytelling, as it explores the clash between lived experiences, illusion & delusion.

-Sat 15 Nov 2 - 4pm Family Scratch
+Sat 15 Nov 2pm Family Friendly Scratch

-Sat 15 6.30pm Plebbing Up
+Sat 15 Nov 6.30pm Plebbing Up

-Written and created by Curly Wordy aka Louise Hale, former community journalist and poet rooted in real voices, Plebbing Up is a spoken-word-led theatrical experiment that personifies London through its poetry, its people, its freindhsips and its disappearing Cockney rhythms.
+Written and created by Curly Wordy aka Louise Hale, former community journalist and poet rooted in real voices, Plebbing Up is a spoken-word-led theatrical experiment that personifies London through its poetry, its people, its friendships and its disappearing Cockney rhythms.
 It's a first leap from page to stage: raw, rhythmic, and ready to be tested live.

 Sat 15 Nov 8pm The Trans Lady Sings